rust-lang/book/src/ch20-01-single-threaded.md

 The first new line defines the `response` variable that holds the success message’s data.
 Then we call `as_bytes` on our `response` to convert the string data to bytes.
-The `write` method on `stream` takes a `&[u8]` and sends those bytes directly down the connection.
+The `write_all` method on `stream` takes a `&[u8]` and sends those bytes directly down the connection.

-Because the `write` operation could fail, we use `unwrap` on any error result as before.
+Because the `write_all` operation could fail, we use `unwrap` on any error result as before.
 Again, in a real application you would add error handling here.
 Finally, `flush` will wait and prevent the program from continuing until all the bytes are written to the connection; `TcpStream` contains an internal buffer to minimize calls to the underlying operating system.

 With these changes, let’s run our code and make a request.
 We’re no longer